jamesloper/psa.hux.com/_posts/2017-08-03-primitive.md

 Move with focus and urgency

 Relentlessly Resourceful
-Achieve your objectives regardless of circumstance, with little to no direction
+Achieve objectives regardless of circumstance, with little to no direction

 Radical
 Imagine fiercely unorthodox approaches that shift paradigms